 Although it was a tad bit chilly with a strong wind when we visited, they did not have the fire pit running.
 Perhaps they only turn it on when it’s really cold outside (for Texas standards).
 Still, it’s a cool feature.

 When you’re on the splash deck, you’ve got some pretty good views of downtown and some of the surrounding area.

 In the middle of the photo below you can see where the pool bar and grill is located (it was closed when I took the photo).
 I didn’t get a chance to try it out myself, but there were quite a few people enjoying the bar later on in the day.

 In the middle of the “Texas,” there’s an area with fountains flowing within a semi-circle of chairs.

 One portion of the lazy river comes to a glass panel where you can see out over Discovery Green.

 Finally, there are some recreational areas covered with artificial turf.
 One area is clearly designated for the game “cornhole,”

-But there’s another area where we saw some little red and green balls on the turf and couldn’t figure out what game is supposed to be played there.
+But there’s another area where we saw a bocce ball set-up.
 Right beside that area is a large pavilion, which I assume will be used for special events and much needed shade during the Texas summer.